 Procure the “record on appeal,” which generally consists of the clerk’s papers (the court file) and the reporter’s transcript, which comprises the transcripts made by the court reporters of the legal proceedings in the trial court.

 Gather the facts and law references necessary to prepare and write the briefs.

-Mr. Parker is a California Appellate Defense Counsel member as well as a member of the Washington Association of Criminal Defense Attorneys.
+Our team is led by Corey Evan Parker, a California Appellate Defense Counsel member as well as a member of the Washington Association of Criminal Defense Attorneys.
 He handles appeals along with other post-conviction petitions.
 He has filed criminal appeals that have been ruled in his client’s favor, and although every case is unique and no trustworthy attorney can promise a favorable outcome, Mr. Parker does promise diligent representation.